 Prior to clerking, Debbie was an associate at two large law firms in New York City.
 She also taught several classes at Touro Law School, including Legal Research and Writing and a Federal Judicial Externship course, and has presented at numerous law firms and Bar Associations on Long Island on topics including motion practice and discovery.

 Debbie received her law degree from St. John’s University School of Law, magna cum laude, where she was Executive Notes & Comments Editor of the St. John’s Law Review.
 She received her B.S. from the State University of New York, University at Albany, magna cum laude.

 Karen is active in bar associations and community organizations.
-As a co-chair of the Pro Bono and Community Service Committee of the Asian American Bar Association of New York (AABANY), she coordinates the Monthly Pro Bono Advice and Referral Clinic, which has served hundreds of clients in the last three years and oversees AABANY’s ever-expanding pro bono activities.
-She frequently conducts training and speaks on employment matters, cross-cultural competencies, and immigrants’ rights.
+As a co-chair of the Pro Bono and Community Service Committee of the Asian American Bar Association of New York (AABANY), she coordinates the Monthly Pro Bono Advice and Referral Clinic, which has served thousands of clients since December 2015, and oversees AABANY’s ever-expanding pro bono activities.
+She frequently conducts training and speaks on employment matters, Asian America, cross-cultural competencies, and immigrants’ rights.

-Karen received a J.D. from Northeastern University School of Law and a B.A. from Stony Brook University and graduated from Brooklyn Technical High School.
+Karen received her law degree from Northeastern University School of Law and graduated from Stony Brook University and Brooklyn Technical High School.
 She is admitted in New York, Massachusetts, and Connecticut.
 She emigrated from Hong Kong and speaks fluent Cantonese Chinese.

 Jennifer Peterson brings her background in community services and her strong organizational skills to support the cases of Kakalec Law.
 She has worked in community housing in Brooklyn, and provided program support to a not-for-profit organization providing scholarships to medical students of color.
 Jennifer is a graduate of St. Joseph’s University and holds a degree in marketing.